aj-fernandez/wpAnalyzer/README.md

 ## Deployment

-It is required that wpAnalyzer be in the main directory of the target site for analisis.
+It is required that wpAnalyzer be in the main directory of the target site for analysis.